Research

 exploring the impact of colonization on Inuit in Canada and Greenland

-understanding the history and experiences of women in the blue economy
+exploring the history and experiences of women in the blue economy

 using arts-based research methods to explore lived experiences of residents of island communities